 Following the PNG National Qualifications Framework, first year courses in the Advanced Diploma are taught at Level 5 and year two and three courses are taught at Level 6.
 All courses comply with national requirements for advanced diploma studies at this level.
-Students who have completed a Certificate in Bible and have a high level of English may be exempted the first year of the Advanced Diploma program.
+Students who have completed a Certificate in Bible and Ministry or one year of equivalent study and have a high level of English may be exempted the first year of the Advanced Diploma program.